Collective Dreaming 2

-A chance meeting between two members of art collectives who met in May of 2022 germinated the idea of bringing the art collectives, Los Fantasmas (from Denver) and #notwhite collective (from Pittsburgh, PA) together to begin collectively dreaming.
-Over the past two years of online meetings, members shared, learned and planned for two respective art exhibitions: one in Denver at Yolia ArtSpace and one in Pittsburgh at Artists Image Resource.
+A chance meeting in 2022 between two artist collectives, Denver-based Los Fantasmas and #notwhite collective of Pittsburgh, germinated the idea for an exhibition about collectively dreaming.
+Over the past two years of online meetings, members shared, learned and planned for two art exhibitions: one at Yolia ArtSpace in Englewood, CO; one at Artists Image Resource in Pittsburgh, PA, January 2025.

 Los Fantasmas Artist Collective was developed in the late 1990s by Carlos Fresquez, Tony Diego, Ismael Lozano and Josiah Lopez as a response to the local art scene that in our view treated BIPOC artists as “fantasmas” (ghosts) or “the unseen”.
 Now consisting of six Indigenous, Chicano, and Raza identifying artists, Los Fantasmas is dedicated to our communities to broaden the scope of venues available to BIPOC Artists throughout the Denver and greater Colorado area.